 If you cannot join us in our building you can still worship from home.
 Follow the underlined links to access these resources which can be downloaded, printed, and shared with those remaining at home or who are unable to access the Internet.

-These resources are offered to help those who are struggling to find words at this difficult and stressful time, and to enable Christians to worship in solidarity with one another even if it is not possible to gather in church.
+These resources are offered to help those who are struggling to find words at what continues to be a difficult and stressful time, and to enable Christians to worship in solidarity with one another even if it is not possible to gather everyone together in church.

 Join us online...

 On Sundays, read the clergy's " Thoughts on a Sunday

 Please tell those who are not on-line...